 "If farmers can't pick berries fast enough when they are ripe and ready, we'll turn them into jam to top toast or swirl into baked goods," says Cara Mangini, executive chef and owner of Little Eater, a produce-inspired restaurant, food product company, and grocery and artisanal foods boutique in Columbus, Ohio.

-Amy Halloran, a writer, teacher, and founder of a community meals program and food pantry in upstate New York (and our resident pancake expert), was recently gifted mushrooms that had absorbed too much water in the rain, and couldn't be sold by the farmer. "[The mushrooms] don't need any oil in the pan when you sauté them, just some salt," she says.
+Kate Farrar, co-founder of Perianth, a woman-run farm in the the Hudson Valley, was recently gifted mushrooms that had absorbed too much water in the rain, and couldn't be sold by the farmer. "[The mushrooms] don't need any oil in the pan when you sauté them, just some salt," she says.
 "The moisture in the mushroom evaporates out and starts the cooking process.
 They tasted incredible."
 On the flip side, too-dry mushrooms can be used to flavor stock.